-The Progression After School Club is a widening participation initiative that is part of the Leeds Arts University’s Access Agreement, approved by the Office for Fair Access (OFFA).
+The Progression After School Club is a widening participation initiative that is part of the Leeds Arts University’s Access and Participation Plan, approved by the Office for Students (OfS).
 It provides aspiration and attainment raising opportunities for young people who are in receipt of free school meals, looked after young people (LAYP), disabled students, black or minority ethnic students or young people who live in an area of low participation in higher education.

 Applications for the After School Club are considered on an individual basis and the course is provided at no cost to those young people.
 The club is very popular and numbers are limited, therefore some applications may not be successful.
 We also provide another opportunity to participate through Young Creatives here.